This is my whole approach to teaching, this is my whole methodology. The methodology for exponential growth.

 Driving the car with its two pedals is, of course, a simplistic visual, because there are hundreds of pedals in your life that you don't know you are pressing.

-Eliminating mistakes, misconceptions, habits that don't serve you are the shortcuts you so fervently desire.
+Eliminating mistakes, misconceptions, habits that don't serve you are the shortcuts to what you say you so fervently desire.

 Each mistake eliminated has the same value to your growth towards happiness and a fulfilled life as 10-100 success principles.